-Coming up with new content to post is the number one challenge for content marketers today.
+Creating new content to post is today's top challenge for content marketers.
 However, have you heard the expressions "mind the store" and "use what you’ve got?"
-Developing fresh content in your traditional and online content marketing strategy is important, but so is freshening up valuable, existing, evergreen content.
+Developing fresh content in your traditional and online content marketing strategy is essential, but so is freshening up valuable, existing, evergreen content.

 Benefits of Curated Content

-The same way an art museum curator arranges pieces into meaningful exhibits, content curators collect content and deliver it to their audience in a fresh, new way.
-The benefits of including this type of content in your content marketing efforts include:
+In the same way, an art museum curator arranges pieces into meaningful exhibits; content curators collect content and deliver it to their audience in a fresh, new way.
+The benefits of including this type of content in your content marketing efforts include the following:

-- Providing your audience with content focused specifically on your niche.
+- Providing your audience with content explicitly focused on your niche.

 - Removing the strain of supplying a steady stream of fresh, original content.

-- Supplying key messages at the right time to a more engaged audience.
+- Delivering critical messages at the right time to a more engaged audience.

 - Setting yourself apart as an authority in your industry.

-- Diversifying your blog and make it a point of interest.
+- Diversify your blog and make it a point of interest.